malfunct1on/Azure-templates/mysql-ha-pxc/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 This template lets you create a 3 node Behind a load balancer in a vnet.
-It's tested on Ubuntu 12.04 LTS and CentOS 6.5.
+It's tested on Ubuntu 14.04 LTS, 12.04 LTS and CentOS 6.5.